-Cognitive behavioural therapy is the most commonly available type of psychological treatment for IBS in Canada and the United States.
-Evaluation studies have shown that psychological treatments can lead to greater improvement than the usual medical treatment.
-As well, the psychological therapies have long lasting effects months to years after treatment was completed.

-Medication treatments, in contrast, tend to cease to have an effect when patients stop taking the medicine.
-Some research suggests that the amount of improvement relates in part to the effort and time the individual contributes to working with the strategies.
+Overall, evaluation studies have shown that the psychological treatments listed here can lead to greater improvement than the usual medical treatment.
+As well, the psychological therapies have long lasting effects for months to years after treatment was completed.
+Medication treatments, in contrast, often cease to have an effect when patients stop taking the medicine.
+Some research suggests that the amount of improvement with psychological therapies relates in part to the effort and time the individual contributes to working with the strategies.